Tourisme Gaspésie - Official websiteTourisme Gaspésie - Official website

 In general, a skier who can ski on all the slopes of a ski resort as well as through glades, regardless of conditions, will be able to learn to backcountry ski.

-You should also be able to sustain moderate and constant physical effort for at least three hours, especially if you will be ascending the mountain on your own.
+You should also be able to sustain moderate and constant physical effort for at least three hours, especially if you plan to skin up the mountains.

 It is important to remember that backcountry skiing involves certain risks.
 It is strongly recommended that you use a certified guide to learn how to backcountry ski and to enjoy this activity in complete safety.